-In February and March, the mission is conducting its optical navigation experiment, which lasts until three days before Mars arrival.
-It is pointing the Optical Navigation Camera at Mars' moons, Phobos and Deimos.
-By comparing the observed positions of the moons to their predicted positions relative to background stars, navigators can calculate the precise position of the orbiter.
-This optical navigation is a demonstration to prepare for future missions that might use this technology, especially for increasing the precision of landings on Mars or navigating a rendezvous in Mars orbit for a sample-return capsule.
-The Mars Reconnaissance Orbiter's own orbit insertion will not require use of position calculations from this experiment.
+One month before reaching Mars, the spacecraft will begin its optical navigation experiment, which lasts until two days before Mars arrival.
+It will point the Optical Navigation Camera at Mars' moons, Phobos and Deimos.
+By comparing the observed positions of the moons to their predicted positions relative to background stars, navigators will calculate the precise position of the orbiter.
+This optical navigation is a demonstration to prepare for future missions that might use this technology.
+Mars Reconnaissance Orbiter's own orbit insertion will not require use of position calculations from this experiment.